destination-earth/DestinE-Staging-Gallery/documentation.md

 2. Propose a completely new notebook section (external repository).

-# Adding a Notebook to an Existing Section
+# Adding a notebook to an existing section

 ### Step 1: Use the official notebook template